ghc/ghc/docs/users_guide/exts/impredicative_types.rst

 that is not allowed.
 Instantiating polymorphic type variables with polymorphic types is called *impredicative polymorphism*.

-GHC has robut support for *impredicative polymorphism*, enabled with :extension:`ImpredicativeTypes`, using the so-called Quick Look inference algorithm.
+GHC has robust support for *impredicative polymorphism*, enabled with :extension:`ImpredicativeTypes`, using the so-called Quick Look inference algorithm.
 It is described in the paper
 `A quick look at impredicativity